DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture4.md

 ### Put Options
 Put option
-- Grants the hodler the right, but not the obligation to sell the security at the strike price
+- Grants the holder the right, but not the obligation to sell the security at the strike price

 ***June 2024 109 put options on the Euro***